Cashe93/ETAL_HOW_TO/docs/Digitizing Riverscapes/shapefile.md

 #### Lines of Evidence:

-- Look for areas in the channel that appear darker, these are likely deeper water than the surrounding channel

-- In systems that are dry or drying, whatever remaining water is in the channel likely follows the thalweg

-- The primary thalweg is the thalweg in the larger channel, if there are two channels that are similar sizes, use the channel that follows the google maps trace of the river and has a name.
+- The primary channel is typically the larger channel.
+If there are two channels that are similar sizes, use the channel that follows the google maps trace of the river and has a name.

 <img src="{{ site.baseurl }}/QGISImages/thalweg.PNG" alt="thalweg" style="width:75%;" />